openml/docs/docs/Communication-Channels.md

 * Other major information
 * Urgent or important issues

 If you want to receive information on major news or upcoming events, sign up for the [mailing list](https://groups.google.com/forum/#!forum/openml).
-There is a privat mailing list for [OpenML core members](https://github.com/openml/OpenML/wiki/Core-team) which you can contact by sending an e-mail to openmlHQ@googlegroups.com.
+There is a private mailing list for [OpenML core members](https://github.com/openml/OpenML/wiki/Core-team) which you can contact by sending an e-mail to openmlHQ@googlegroups.com.

 ## Twitter (@open_ml)